-Several components of the Company's products are available from a limited number of suppliers.
-An interruption in supply could cause a delay in manufacturing and a possible loss of sales, which would affect operating results adversely.
+Certain components of the Company's products are available from a limited number of suppliers.
+An interruption in supply could cause a delay in manufacturing, which would affect operating results adversely.

 Estimates and Assumptions The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make certain estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Significant estimates include accounting for doubtful accounts, stock-based compensation, inventory write-downs, valuation of long-lived assets including intangible assets with finite lives, product warranties, income taxes and other contingencies.
 Actual results could differ from those estimates.